ismir2021/ismir2021.github.io/call_lab.md

 2. Principle director(s) and contact email(s);
 3. A brief lab introduction (about one paragraph)

-Please refer to the [submission form](https://bit.ly/ismir2021labs) or send the above inforamtion to us via [email](mailto:ismir2021-labshowcase@ismir.net).
+Please refer to the [submission form](https://bit.ly/ismir2021labs) or send the above information to us via [email](mailto:ismir2021-labshowcase@ismir.net).

 ## Important Dates: